Minnesota Wild: Preparations of a new franchise

-The team was officially named the Wild at an unveiling at the Aldrich Area on January 22, 1998, with the song "Born to Be Wild" by Steppenwolf playing over the arena's speaker system.
+The team was officially named the Wild at an unveiling at the Aldrich Arena on January 22, 1998, with the song "Born to Be Wild" by Steppenwolf playing over the arena's speaker system.
 The Minnesota Wild announced its first major sponsorship agreement with MasterCard from First USA.
 It was the earliest that First USA had ever signed an agreement before a team began play (31 months).
 The State of Minnesota adopted legislation in April 1998 to loan $65 million to the City of Saint Paul to fund 50% of the estimated $130 million project costs for the Xcel Energy Center in Saint Paul.
 The legislation also provided that only $48 million of the loan needed to be repaid if the team met the requirements to have an agreement in place during the lease term with the Minnesota Amateur Sports Commission.
 The City of Saint Paul issued an additional $65 million in bonds, with roughly 90% of the debt service on the bonds and the repayment of the state loan coming from scheduled rent and payment instead of taxes from the Minnesota Wild.
 Deconstruction of the Saint Paul Civic Center began soon after.
 Designs were announced for the Xcel Energy Center and a groundbreaking ceremony for the Xcel Energy Center was hosted in Saint Paul.

 The Minnesota Wild announced a 26-year partnership agreement with the Minnesota Amateur Sports Commission (MASC).
 The Minnesota Wild-MASC partnership is the first partnership of its kind between a private professional sports team and a public amateur sports organization.
-Doug Risebrough was named executive vice president/general manager of Minnesota Wild and the Xcel Energy Center was completed and ready for use.
+Doug Risebrough was named executive vice president/general manager of Minnesota Wild and the Grand Casino Arena was completed and ready for use.